Albert0i/RU330/adt.md

 A *dead easy* solution...
 But there is a catch!
 Mutual exclusive has to be ensured so that a single customer may not be served by two clerks, or some error handling mechanism has to be devised.

-A natural solution is to use LIST in Redis:
+In Redis, a natural solution is to use LIST:
 ```
 RPUSH queue 'John' 'Peter' 'David' 'Mary' 'Lancy' 'Joan'